 The parent and student will have the right to appeal the decision of the CEO to the Ednovate governing board within 30 calendar days of notification of the decision.
 The appeal should be in writing and sent along with any additional evidence to the governing board.
-The governing board will hold a hearing where the parent can present their appeal.".
+The governing board may ask for a hearing and will provide one if requested.
 Ednovate's governing board will vote on the recommendation, and the Board Chair will deliver the final decision within 30 calendar days of the request for appeal.
 The governing board's final decision shall be delivered by the most expedient means of communication identified by the Parent/Guardian or student at the hearing (telephone, e-mail, etc.) and shall also be delivered, in writing, by certified mail.
-Expulsion causes the student to be terminated from enrollment at USC College Prep, Blue Campus for the entire term of the expulsion, and the Principal or his/her designee will find an appropriate placement for the student.
+Expulsion causes the student to be terminated from enrollment at USC College Prep, Orange Campus for the entire term of the expulsion, and the Principal or his/her designee will find an appropriate placement for the student